 Winter is the perfect time to snuggle up with a soft, comfortable fluffy blanket with a warm cup of hot cocoa, tea, or coffee.
 Cuddle your fur babies (if you have/like them) and get cozy with Netflix, Hulu, Disney+, or a good book.
 Not only is it fun, it can also help distract you from feeling sad.

-It may seem tempting to isolate yourself, but that usually doesn’t lead to anything positive.
+It may seem tempting to isolate yourself, but that rarely leads to anything positive.
 Even if you’re just talking with online friends, having an outlet for what you’re feeling can help.
 Or you may not want to talk about the winter blues, and may prefer to focus on something more positive.

 Take Care of Yourself